Bolton Association F.C.: History

 At the end of the club's first season, three of its better players left for professional contracts; Richard Turner and Fred Harper to Blackburn Rovers, and George Dobson, to Bolton Wanderers.
-A number of other players soon followed suit, leaving the club having to recruit an almost entirely new first XI; for the club's 5–0 Lancashire Senior Cup first round win over the obscure Heapey Institute (the Chorley club's only match in the competition), 10 of the Association were being new players, only the faithful Walker surviving from the previous season.
+A number of other players soon followed suit, leaving the club having to recruit an almost entirely new first XI; for the club's 5–0 Lancashire Senior Cup first round win over the obscure Heapey Institute (the Chorley club's only match in the competition), 10 of the Association were new players, only the faithful Walker surviving from the previous season.
 The second round saw a by-now habitual thumping, 10–1 at Oswaldtwistle Rovers.

 Despite the club's adherence to amateurism, in October 1884, the club was part of a proposed breakaway group, the British Football Association, which agitated for professionalism.
 Its adherence to amateurism at least got it past the first round of the 1884–85 FA Cup, scheduled opponent Astley Bridge withdrawing after the Lancashire FA fell out with the Football Association over the professionalism issue and a number of professional clubs scratched, while Bolton Association, despite rumours, confirmed its wish to continue.
 In the second round an "indifferent" team lost 7–2 at Darwen Old Wanderers.

-Outgunned in a professional environment - the victory over Heapey Institute being the club's only win in 1884–85, otherwise recording 3 draws and 14 defeats - the club retreated to amateur football.
-The last references to the club are from 1891, when the club was playing in the Bolton Junior League and Cup.
+Outgunned in a professional environment - the victory over Heapey Institute being the club's only win in 1884–85, otherwise recording 3 draws and 14 defeats - the club retreated to friendlies, with the Bolton Association name being applied also to an XI made up of players from other clubs in the Bolton area for a commemorative match against Bolton Wanderers in March 1885.
+The original B.A.s were described as defunct in early October 1886.
+The club did pull together an XI in an emergency that month, after Hindley F.C. had been let down by Astley Bridge reserves for a scheduled match, but the scratch side - featuring the Turner brothers - was hammered 9–1.

+Revival

+The club - or at least its name - was revived, with references to an amateurside playing in the Bolton Junior League and Cup from 1889.
 A 5–3 Cup defeat at Deane in November 1891, in which the Association was playing "worse than ever", seemed to confirm that there were "good grounds for the rumours about the split in the club".
 The club did at least see out the season but did not re-emerge for 1892–93.
 One sad aftermath was the club's last secretary, Peter Cornett, was held liable for £9 unpaid rent on the club's final ground.